The UC Cancer Consortium

 UC San Francisco Helen Diller Family Comprehensive Cancer Center

-Collectively, the Consortium’s cancer centers are the nation’s top recipient of research grants from the National Institutes of Health (NIH) and of cancer research grants from the National Cancer Institute (NCI), as well as the largest university holder of U.S. biomedical patents.
+Collectively, the Consortium’s cancer centers are the nation’s top recipient of research grants from the National Institutes of Health (NIH) and of cancer research grants from the NCI, and the UC is the largest university holder of U.S. biomedical patents.

-Find a clinical trial occurring at UC Health cancer centers
+Find a clinical trial occurring at University of California Health cancer centers

-Use our Clinical Trial finder to see trials at all five of UC Health's NCI-designated comprehensive cancer centers.
+Use our Clinical Trial finder to see trials at all five of UCH's NCI-designated comprehensive cancer centers.
 Each trial lists its unique criteria for participation.
 If you believe you meet the eligibility criteria, you can contact the research team to express interest.